 - It is generally agreed that “The Ugly Duckling” was autobiographical, and expressed how Andersen felt growing up.
 Research Andersen’s life to see the connection.
 Challenge students to write an autobiographical fable of their own, about a negative feeling or experience they have had.
 Did reframing the feeling as a fable make it better?

-- To what extent do humans in your school or neighborhood reject or accept people on the basis of their appearance?
+- To what extent do people in your school or neighborhood reject or accept people on the basis of their appearance?
 A study at the University of Buffalo found that people who worry about being rejected because of their looks are more likely to be unhappy and self-conscious than those who don’t.
 Brainstorm ways to lessen “looks-ism” at your school.
 Create graphic organizers or a bulletin board of the suggestions, or develop a plan.
 Follow through!

 - Soundstax is a site where you can see and hear ducks and ducklings, cygnets and swans, and some other water birds as well.